+Shopping at the farmers market has a way of changing your mind about your food.
 Some incredible lessons emerged from that first visit, which started my own personal food revolution.

-Food at the grocery store is predictable.
+The grocery store is predictable.
 The produce is bundled into the perfect proportions, shiny with wax, and gleaming under the most glorious beams of light.
 The meats and cheeses are sourced from farms thousands of miles away and processed in commercial factories.

 Once I started researching exactly what went into the food at the grocery store, I decided to start making some changes, and the farmers market was the first stop on that journey.

 The bread wasn’t pre-sliced and the cheese wasn’t sold in printed packages with handy nutrition facts.
 The apples didn’t gleam, the lettuce didn’t shine, the carrots still had their tops on, and some of them even had specks of dirt on them!
 Dirt!
 As if it came from the earth!
+Oh wait…

+Walking into the meat and fish shelter was a rather shocking experience for me.
 These fish still had their heads on!
-They weren’t perfectly cut into steaks, or coated in marinades and placed on a perfect, hygienic, styrofoam plate.
+They weren’t perfectly cut into steaks, or coated in marinades and placed on a perfect, hygienic, styrofoam trays.
 These fish were staring at me with their gooey, dead grey eyes.